 To groom your dog at home you need the right tools: you will need a brush, comb, and dog clippers.

-Bathing and brushing your dog before grooming your dog with dog clippers helps to get rid of tangles and clumps of hair.
-Take a look at our dog brush reviews to learn how to brush your dog and find out the best dog brush that fits your dog’s needs.
+Bathing and brushing your dog before grooming your dog with dog clippers help to get rid of tangles and clumps of hair.

-In this section, I will give you a brief guideline on how to brush and comb your dog (more detailed explanation can be found here):
+In this section, I will give you a brief guideline on how to brush and comb your dog:

 Regular brushing and combing will help keep the skin clean and healthy, but how often you should brush your dog depends on the breed.